trevhub/rocketpool/cheapnode.md

 *Other considerations: Used miniPCs like this one may have been run 24/7 for years so I blew it out with compressed air, removed the heatsink, applied new thermal paste to the CPU.
-During initial sync CPU load was pegged at 100% and the NVMe temps spiked to the mid 70’s C so I also added an cheap NVMe heatsink.*
+Updating the BIOS can be done from in the BIOS with a network connection.
+During initial sync CPU load was pegged at 100% and the NVMe temps spiked to the mid 70’s C so I also added a cheap NVMe heatsink.*

 Trevorn.eth